Randomizing multi-product formulas for Hamiltonian simulation: Proofs

 such that

-Then, we can combine the quantum average form Eq.\ \eqref{eq:quantum_average} with the classical average from Eq.\ \eqref{eq:classical_average} to conclude that the expectation value of the random single-shot measurement outcome $o$ is given by
+Then, we can combine the quantum average form Eq.~\eqref{eq:quantum_average} with the classical average from Eq.~\eqref{eq:classical_average} to conclude that the expectation value of the random single-shot measurement outcome $o$ is given by

-which proves Corollary \ref{coro:sampling_expectation}.
+which proves Corollary~\ref{coro:sampling_expectation}.

-For real world applications we will never achieve a perfect expectation value.
-It is therefore vital to inspect the single-shot behavior of Algorithm \ref{algo:random_sampling} and give an estimate for the number of iterations required to achieve the desired precision.
-Note that
+For real-world applications, we will never achieve a perfect expectation value.
+It is therefore vital to inspect the single-shot behavior of Algorithm~\ref{algo:random_sampling} and give an estimate for the number of iterations required to achieve the desired precision.
+Since the possible outcomes of measuring $X$ on the auxiliary qubit are $\pm1$ while the absolute of the outcomes of the $O$ measurement are bounded by $\norm{O}$, each single-shot measurement outcome $o_j\in[-\norm{O},\norm{O}]$ Consequently, by applying Hoeffding's inequality, we can prove the validity of Theorem~\ref{theo:randomized_implementation_unitaries}.

-is an observable with eigenvalues $\abs{\omega_j}\leq 1$ for $\norm{O} \leq 1$ and $\lbrace P_j \rbrace$ is a set of projectors.
-We thus find that according to Born's rule, the POVM measurement defined by $X\otimes O$ has $2l$ possible measurement outcomes $o_j$ given by $ \omega_j\in[-1,1]$.
-Consequently, by applying Hoeffding's inequality, we can prove the validity of Theorem \ref{theo:randomized_implementation_unitaries}.

-\begin{proof}[Proof of Theorem \ref{theo:randomized_implementation_unitaries}] Since the single-shot measurement outcomes $\lbrace o_j \rbrace$ obtained from $N$ iterations of Algorithm \ref{algo:random_sampling} are individually bounded by the interval $[-1,1]$, Hoeffding's inequality states
+\begin{proof}[Proof of Theorem~\ref{theo:randomized_implementation_unitaries}] Since the single-shot measurement outcomes $\lbrace o_j \rbrace$ obtained from $N$ iterations of Algorithm~\ref{algo:random_sampling} are individually bounded by the interval $[-\norm{O},\norm{O}]$, Hoeffding's inequality states

 For a fixed accuracy $\varepsilon\in(0,1)$ and confidence $\delta\in(0,1)$, it is therefore sufficient to perform